 You want to make sure your plants are getting the nutrition they need to do you proud, but there are so many choices when it comes to selecting a fertilizer.
 How do you know what is really in the bag?
 There are certain rules that all fertilizer makers must follow when they label their products and understanding these rules can make comparing fertilizers much easier.

-- 1st Number = Nitrogen: The first number gives the concentration of nitrogen in the product.
+The first number gives the percentage of nitrogen in the product.
 Nitrogen encourages foliage growth, among other benefits.
-A 5-10-5 fertilizer would contain 5% nitrogen by weight.
+A 5-10-5 fertilizer would contain 5 percent nitrogen by weight.

 - Having a soil test done before you start adding amendments will tell you what you actually need.
 If your soil pH is too high or too low, your plants will not be able to access some nutrients, even if they are present in the soil.

-- There is no one size fits all fertilizer.
+- There is no one-size-fits -all fertilizer.
 Fertilizer choice depends on the type of plant being grown and the soil it is being grown in.

-- Always follow the label instructions when using any registered garden product.
+- Always follow the label instructions when using any garden product.
 Just because a little is good, it doesn't follow that a lot is better.

 - Organic fertilizers made from natural ingredients often have lower concentrations of the three major nutrients, so you will need to use larger amounts.
 However, they do contain many other nutrients that feed both the plant and the soil.
-If you are using a synthetic fertilizer, you should supplement with some type of organic matter such as compost or manure, to maintain soil health.
+If you are using a synthetic fertilizer, you should supplement with some type of organic matter, such as compost or manure, to maintain soil health.